 Match Energy = Energy Max x Form of day x Energy spending

-The form of the day represents your player ability to take advantage all his
+The form of the day represents your players ability to take advantage of all his

-available energy on this specific day : sometimes, your player is in a bad day
+available energy on this specific day : sometimes, your player has a bad day

 even if he's not truly tired, so he just can't play his best tennis.

 The Energy Max depends on the Short term form and the Stamina.
 As long as the

 short term form isn't below a certain level, the Energy Max goes down to 80%, after

 it will lower till with the short term form.
 This level depends on your player's